 – Language and version of the browser software.

-(2) The legal basis for processing your IP address is Article 6 (1) b) GDPR (until 25.5.2018, Section 28 (1) No. 1 of the Federal Data Protection Act (BDSG)).
+(2) The legal basis for processing your IP address is Article 6 (1) b) GDPR.
 Transmission of your IP address is a technical necessity.
 The IP address is used to identify the computer and the Internet connection, and is needed so that the website can be delivered to you.
 If your IP address is not sent, our server does not know who wants the website to be displayed.

 (1) When you use the website, cookies are stored on your computer.
 Cookies are small text files that are stored on your hard disk according to the browser you use and by means of which the entity placing the cookie (in this case us) collects certain kinds of information.
 Cookies cannot execute any programs or infect your computer with viruses.
 They are used to make the portal more user-friendly and efficient.